IBM/predict-insurance-charges-with-autoai/README.md

 ```
 git clone https://github.com/IBM/predict-insurance-charges-with-ai
 ```
-This gives you access to the data files in the `data` directory.
-The data set you use is an [insurance premium data set](https://www.kaggle.com/noordeen/insurance-premium-prediction) from Kaggle.
+This gives you access to the notebooks in the `notebooks` directory.
+To explore the data before creating a model, you can look at the [Claim Amount Exploratory](https://github.com/IBM/predict-insurance-charges-with-ai/blob/master/notebooks/Claim%20Amount%20Exploratory.ipynb) notebook, and create a [IBM Cloud Object Storage](https://cloud.ibm.com/catalog/services/cloud-object-storage) service, and paste your credentials in the notebook to run it.
+This step is purely optional.

 ## Step 2.
 Explore the data (optional)